patternfly/patternfly/src/site/pages/guidelines.md

 **Practicality over purity**.
 Strive to maintain HTML standards and semantics, but not at the expense of practicality.
 Use the least amount of markup with the fewest intricacies whenever possible.

-#### Lintable HTML rules

-The [HTML linter](link) is PatternFly's single source of truth for HTML syntax, Attribute order and other HTML rules.

 #### Comment and Organization

 Code is written and maintained by people.
 Ensure your code is descriptive, well commented, and approachable by others.
 Great code comments convey context or purpose.
 Do not simply reiterate a component or class name.